SanniClara/Machine_Learning_creating_audiobooks/README.md

 You can read about the inspiration, the struggles i had and more accurate information in the repository in the ML_Blog_Post_Susanne.pdf file.

 ## Starting
-In the following i will shortly list up erery step you need to do to creat an audio file using the Google text-to-speech API
+In the following i will shortly list up erery step you need to do to create an audio file using the Google text-to-speech API

 ```
 1. collect PDF-books you like